Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Acknowledgements

 Data and Code: Data and code used for the illustrative examples and the simulation experiment are publicly available on GitHub at \url{https://github.com/pzivich/publications-code}. ~\\~\\

-Thanks to Joseph C Lemaitre, Stephen R Cole, Jessie K Edwards, Eric T Lofgren, University of North Carolina Infectious Disease Dynamics group for their feedback on earlier iterations of these ideas and manuscript.
+Thanks to Joseph C Lemaitre, Stephen R Cole, Jessie K Edwards, Eric T Lofgren, University of North Carolina at Chapel Hill Infectious Disease Dynamics group for their feedback on earlier iterations of these ideas and manuscript.
 Acknowledging them here is to express my gratitude and does not imply their endorsement.